2011 – Present THE CENTURY FOUNDATION, Foreign policy fellow

 Bachelor of Arts, double major History and Creative Writing.
 Highest Honors, Phi Beta Kappa.
 Editor-in-chief of award-winning campus paper, The Daily Tar Heel.

 LANGUAGES: Fluent Greek and French.
+Intermediate Arabic (ongoing study of Modern Standard Arabic and colloquial Levantine).
 Functional Spanish.
-Studying Arabic.

 Honors & Fellowships